Why Metric's Core Values Are So Valuable

 An example of Metric's commitment to valuing balance is our implementation of a four-day workweek.
 Any associate can choose to compress their work week into four days and take Fridays off.
 We also pay overtime for any extra work that an associate chooses to take on (and yes, it’s a no-pressure choice).

 This core value of balance also influenced how we navigated the pandemic.
-Metric moved to a 100% work from home model in March 2020 - and while we hope to re-open our office in September 2021, we plan to do this while embracing a new flexible, hybrid work schedule.
-In this format, associates will only have to come into the office for one day a week (a Metric Culture Day) and they’ll work with their team leader to customize the rest of their schedule to be either in the office, at home, or a combination of the two.
+Metric moved to a 100% work from home model in March 2020 - and when our office re-opened, we embraced a new flexible, hybrid work schedule that's here to stay.
+In this format, associates come into the office for one day a week (a Metric Culture Day) and they work with their team leader to customize the rest of their schedule to be either in the office, at home, or a combination of the two.

 They say that you spend more time with your ‘work family’ than with your real family.
 We don’t know who ‘they’ are… but ‘they’ are right.
 The ability to build relationships and contribute to a positive office culture is one of the main things we look for in our associates.